Spondylosis: Causes, Symptoms & Treatments You Must Know

 > Return to Contents

-Doctors diagnose spondylosis based on symptoms, physical examinations to assess pain, mobility, and muscle strength, as well as neurological evaluations to check nerve function.
-Imaging tests such as X-rays, CT scans, or MRI scans of the spine are also used to detect spinal abnormalities.
+Diagnosis is performed by a spine specialist at the Spine Center, Nakornthon Hospital.
+Our doctors diagnose spondylosis based on symptoms, medical history, and physical examinations to assess pain, mobility, and muscle strength, as well as neurological evaluations to check nerve function.
+Additional imaging tests such as X-rays, CT scans, or MRI scans of the spine may also be used to detect spinal abnormalities and define the extent of the disease.

 > Return to Contents